touqeer-ahmad/OpenWeatherMapApp/readme.txt

     https://docs.mongodb.com/manual/administration/install-community/
 3- Create Database named 'weather' or your own database name but don't forget to rename it in the code 4- Create Collection named 'forecast' in the weather database.
+5- Put your API keys at two places
+    5a- In Configuration file (configuration_file.json)
+    5b- In the weather_map.html file in scripts around line number 110.
-5- Run the code and see the results.
+6- Run the code and see the results.

 References:
 https://docs.mongodb.com